Title: Foundations in Hand Therapy: Elbow to Finger Topics

 Upon completion of this course, the participant will be able to:

-3. Describe effective treatment techniques and the elements of orthotic design for most common upper extremity injuries.
+- Describe effective treatment techniques and the elements of orthotic design for most common upper extremity conditions.

-4. Discuss the extensor mechanism and identify treatments and orthotics to avoid and correct deformities.
+- Discuss the extensor mechanism and apply the latest treatments and orthotics to avoid and correct deformities.

-5. Demonstrate clinical judgment by choosing provocative tests considering sensitivity, specificity, PPR, and LR.
+- Demonstrate clinical judgement in choosing provocative tests and protocols considering sensitivity, specificity, PPV and LR.

 Request This Course

-If your organization would like to request this course at your site, please submit an online Traveling Course Request Form
+If your organization would like to request this course at your site, please submit an online Request Form.